 The Breakthrough Year into the Contemporary Period: 1959

-1959 was the year in which a number of major events in jazz history took place, among them the following:
+1959 was a year in which a number of major events in jazz history took place, among them the following:

 - The arrival of Ornette Coleman, one of the founding fathers of free jazz, on the East Coast at the Lenox School of Jazz; also the year of his heralded and controversial opening at the Five Spot in New York City